Jurong Lake District, the second biggest business district in Singapore outside the city.

 Singapore Science Centre Exhibition Gallery

-Jurong Innovation District (JID)
+Jurong Innovation District (JID) - An Advanced Manufacturing Hub

-In addition to the above-mentioned plans, the government has also implemented several initiatives to promote the Jurong Lake District as a hub for business, high-technology, and innovation.
+In addition to the above-mentioned plans, the government has also implemented several initiatives to promote the Jurong Lake District as a hub for business, high technology, and innovation.
 This includes the Jurong Innovation District (JID) announced in 2019.

 Jurong Innovation District - Property Investment Hotspot